 But that shouldn't stop anyone from making them especially in managing their money.
 A well sketched-out financial plan considers all aspects of one's financial goals, including your current financial situation, possible future financial situation, any financial goals you may have in mind, evaluating the possible and alternative courses of actions, implementing the financial action plan and reevaluating and revising that plan.

 A well-planned financial process not only frees you of any financial worries in the near or distant future but it also helps you attain those financial goals.
 Now, there are many risks and uncertainties in any financial plan.
-But having the means to tackle these problems should be part of the aim of these investment options.
+But having the means to tackle these problems should be part of the aim of these investment options in India.

 Taking action doesn't mean that the process is done, or that your goals have been met.
 Rather, it's another step towards achieving your goals, and particularly, your long-term goals.
 So, there is a need to revise and review your financial plan.
 The financial planning process isn't just a onetime thing.
 It aids you in adapting to any changes that occur in your financial status as life moves on.
 So, it's very important that you sketch out your financial planning process.